XiaorongLi/CFD_data_postprocessing/README.md

 # CFD_data_processing
-Processing of CFD data obtained on tens of millions computational cells
+Processing of CFD data obtained on tens of millions of computational cells

 ## Background